Updated this week

 Ok.
 I agree writing is a talent.
 Very few people can do what I do, transcend the sanitizing capacity of the internet by writing in a way that encourages and inspires.
 That is something I have been developing for a long time, ever since I moved from Montreal to Edmonton and started writing letters to my grandmother with the intent of bringing my experiences to life on the page.
 It was her encouragement that made me strive to do even better, each and every time I wrote to her.
 I was only 12 when I moved.
 I am a little older than that now! ;o

 But they are not requiring or expecting that kind of skill and talent on the CELBAN.
-Otherwise I wouldn’t have created CELBANPrep and be offering Life Coaching!
+Otherwise I wouldn’t have created CELBANPrep University and be offering Secrets to Success and the 90 Day Challenge!
 But I am not, because:

-- I have developed a teaching method that works.
+- I have developed an online CELBAN preparation teaching method, classes, courses and material that works.

-- I have developed a method that allows people to overcome running out of ideas.
+- I have developed a method that allows people to overcome running out of ideas when preparing for CELBAN writing or CELBAN speaking.

 - I have developed a method that allows you to overcome the frustration of repeating exams and not progressing because, “I’ve had the same mistakes and no matter how hard I tried to improve my writing skills.”

 The CELBANPrep method improves writing skills!
-And now that I have completed the Grammar Series,, with its focus on common errors made by IENs, people will be able to proceed more quickly from CELBANPrep Writing Level One to CELBANPrep Writing Level Two.
+The CELBANPrep method improves speaking skills!
+And now that I have completed the Grammar Series, with its focus on common errors made by IENs, people will be able to proceed more quickly from CELBANPrep Writing Level One to CELBANPrep Writing Level Two.

 So how do you improve your score on IELTS or CELBAN Writing?